ReLaX: Reasoning with Latent Exploration for Large Reasoning Models: Introduction

 In this paper, we argue that entropy collapse is the superficial symptom of a deeper pathology: under RLVR, the internal computations that govern token generation gradually lose flexibility and converge into overly rigid patterns.
-These computations are instantiated through the latent dynamics—high-dimensional trajectories of hidden states that embed far richer and more stable inductive biases than what is observable in the discrete and sensitive token space.
+These computations are instantiated through the high-dimensional latent dynamics of hidden states that embed far richer and more stable inductive biases than what is observable in the discrete and sensitive token space.
 The key to harnessing the continuous latent dynamic of LRMs lies in finding an appropriate representation to make it analytically tractable.
 Modern Koopman operator theory~\cite{brunton2021modern} provides a powerful framework to represent the nonlinear dynamics of a model as linear evolution in an infinite-dimensional space of observables, with the Koopman dictionary governing the functional coordinates of this representation.
 Building upon this foundation, we introduce a novel metric, \textbf{Dynamic Spectral Dispersion (DSD)}, to characterize the flexibility of internal computations in LRMs by quantifying the degree of heterogeneity exhibited in their underlying latent dynamics.
-We then propose a latent dynamics aware paradigm for policy optimization, \textbf{ReLaX} (\textbf{Re}asoning with \textbf{La}tent e\textbf{X}ploration), that employs DSD-based regularization to counteract the rigid internal computation and facilitate effective exploration-exploitation tradeoff.
-Our main contributions are summarized as follows: \begin{itemize} \item We propose DSD, a metric that captures the heterogeneity of latent dynamics in LRMs, providing a more fundamental characterization of policy exploration by probing the model’s internal computational processes rather than its surface-level token statistics. \item Incorporating DSD into policy optimization, we introduce a novel training paradigm, ReLaX, to effectively facilitate the exploration–exploitation tradeoff and mitigate the performance saturation of RLVR (see Figure~\ref{fig:performance-bottleneck}). \item Extensive experimental results demonstrate that ReLaX substantially improves the capabilities of LRMs, setting new state-of-the-art results across $7$ multimodal reasoning benchmarks and $6$ text-only mathematical reasoning benchmarks. \item Comparative analyses with existing entropy-based methods showcase that ReLaX enables more robust and structured reasoning behaviors, while also generalizing more effectively to MLLMs.
+We then propose a latent dynamics aware framework for RLVR, \textbf{ReLaX} (\textbf{Re}asoning with \textbf{La}tent e\textbf{X}ploration), that employs DSD-based regularization to counteract the rigid internal computation and facilitate effective exploration-exploitation tradeoff.
+Our main contributions are summarized as follows: \begin{itemize} \item We propose DSD, a metric that captures the heterogeneity of latent reasoning dynamics in LRMs, providing a more fundamental characterization of policy exploration by probing the model’s internal computational processes rather than its surface-level token statistics. \item Incorporating DSD into the objective of policy optimization, we introduce a novel framework, ReLaX, to effectively facilitate the exploration–exploitation tradeoff and mitigate the performance saturation of RLVR (see Figure~\ref{fig:performance-bottleneck}). \item Extensive experiments demonstrate that ReLaX substantially advances LRM capabilities, outperforming token-level methods and setting new state-of-the-art results on $7$ multimodal and $6$ text-only reasoning benchmarks.
 These findings indicate that ReLaX opens a promising direction for advancing reasoning capabilities by transcending token-space interventions and guiding exploration within the more expressive and computationally meaningful latent space. \end{itemize}